smatiolids/astra-demo-logistics/README.md

   - Start the producer for the specified file

 > You can import the file "DataStax Logistics Demo.postman_collection.json" in Postman to interact with the backend

+### Attention

+Once the producer is triggered, it is not possible to stop it.
+If needed, stop the container and then clean the data.

 ## How to generate path files

 - Go to the url https://www.keene.edu/campus/maps/tool/[https://www.keene.edu/campus/maps/tool/] and create a path.